srimantapal205/Subject-Wise-Question---Answer/SQL/Sql_QuestionAnswer.md

 A stored procedure is a precompiled set of SQL statements stored in the database.
 It can take input parameters, perform logic and queries, and return output values or result sets.
 Stored procedures improve performance and maintainability by centralizing business logic.

-SQL Intermediate Interview Questions
-This section covers moderately complex SQL topics like advanced queries, multi-table joins, subqueries, and basic optimization techniques.
-These questions help enhance skills for both database developers and administrators, preparing us for more technical SQL challenges in the field.

 ## 31. What is the difference between DDL and DML commands?